Iowa Power: History

 The Power came about as a result of a falling out between owners of the Cedar Rapids River Kings (formerly and currently of American Indoor Football) and Coralville Chaos.
 Anthony Bartley had shortly announced after the AIF's termination of the River Kings' membership that he would be bringing a new indoor team to Cedar Rapids called the Cedar Rapids Power and planned to play at the Alliant Energy PowerHouse.
 However, the arena continues its partnership with the River Kings and ordered Bartley to cease and desist in announcing any involvement with the arena.
 As a result, the team was renamed the Iowa Power and was looking for a home arena and a new league.
 On August 19, 2024, the Telegraph Herald reported that the Power was in negotiations with the Five Flags Center in Dubuque, Iowa, to play their home games at that facility.
 Shortly afterward the Power and the Five Flags Center came to an agreement to play in the arena starting in 2025.
 A press conference took place on April 8, 2025, put on by the city of Dubuque to welcome the Power to the arena and community.

-Bartley has previous owned and/or operated several professional indoor and outdoor teams in Nevada, most notably the Reno Barons of the American Indoor Football Association (later known as the AIF) and the Reno Express of the American West Football Conference.
+Bartley has previous coached several professional indoor and outdoor teams in Nevada, most notably the Reno Barons of the American Indoor Football Association (later known as the AIF) and the Reno Express of the American West Football Conference.
 He also briefly coached with the Las Vegas Outlaws of the original Arena Football League.

 John Guy has been involved in indoor football since 1987 and has worked with the original Arena League, the IFL, the World League and the PIFL.
 He worked in minor league sports for forty years and is a member of the American Football Association's Hall of Fame.
 He has placed several dozen players and coaches into professional contracts overseas.

 In August 2024, the Power became members of the independent United Indoor Football Association, a fall league which features other teams such as the Ohio Legends, Ohio Boom, Michigan Avengerz, Wisconsin Aviators, Stateline Sting, Mad City Nightmare, Brownsville Chiefs, Kansas City Bombers and Virginia Legion.

-On November 11, 2025, the Power's Facebook page accused owner/head coach Anthony Bartley of not paying his players and staff and left them all stranded in Dubuque.
+On November 11, 2025, the Power's Facebook page accused owner/head coach Anthony Bartley of not paying his players and staff and left them all stranded in Dubuque which was completely false.
+The players were paid and the out of area players had been paid before anyone.
 He threatened legal action against an independent journalist who broke the story.
-Co-owner John Guy left the team after a home game played on August 16th.
+Co-owner John Guy left the team oweing money and refused to pay his obligations after a home game played on August 16th.
 Bartley also claimed that team were the real champions of the UIFA.
+However, as of December 2025, the website and social media pages were taken down as it appears the franchise has gone dormant as they look to recover from all the money that was stolen and spent.